 - Adrenal insufficiency occurs when the adrenal glands don’t make enough of the hormone cortisol.

 - The primary kind is known as Addison’s disease.
 It is rare.
-It occurs when the adrenal glands don’t make enough of the hormones cortisol and aldosterone.
+It is when the adrenal glands don’t make enough of the hormones cortisol and aldosterone.

-- Secondary adrenal insufficiency occurs when the pituitary gland in the brain doesn’t make enough adrenocorticotropin hormone (ACTH).
+- Secondary adrenal insufficiency occurs when the pituitary gland doesn’t make enough of the hormone ACTH.
 The adrenal glands then don’t make enough cortisol.

 - Mild symptoms may be seen only when a person is under physical stress.
 Other symptoms may include weakness, fatigue, and weight loss.